amigazen/ma.lib/README.md

 # ma.lib

-This is ma.lib, a standard C99 math library for Amiga for use with SAS/C
+This is ma.lib, a standard C89, C99 and POSIX math library for Amiga for use with SAS/C

 ## [amigazen project](http://www.amigazen.com)